 Democratization and Changes in Law Enforcement in New Democracies

 Maritime Pollution, Enforcement Procedures, and Law on Standardization of Safety Equipment on Recreational Boats

 The Legal Regulation of Election Campaign Financing After Citizens United

 Conflicts between Labor Law and Fair Employment Practices Law in the 1970s

 The Debate on Marine Genetic Resources (MGR) and the Alien Tort Statute

 JFBA Visiting Fellow – 2013-2014

-The US immigration system and Legalizing the Stay of Undocumented Migrants
+The US Immigration System: Legalizing the Stay of Undocumented Migrants in the United States